NEW A.I.S.E. VOLUNTARY INITIATIVE ON LIQUID DETERGENT CAPSULES

 The programme is open for signature from 12 June 2017.

-Within maximum 18 months from their individual date of commitment, companies shall have started the implementation in production of packaging that fulfils detailed new criteria.
+Within maximum 18 months from their individual date of commitment, companies shall have started production of packaging that fulfils the new criteria.
 Within the following 12 months, they shall no longer manufacture any hazardous LLDC products in packaging that does not comply.

 The commitment to the advertising code of conduct shall be implemented as of January 2018.